-No unsharp mask may be used during capture, and no post-processing may be applied to the image after capture.
+- No unsharp mask should be used during capture, and no post-processing should be applied to the image after capture.

-Lighting should ideally mimic natural daylight, with and even and stable light-spread across the source.
+- Lighting should ideally mimic natural daylight, with an even and stable light-spread across the source.
 Flash and natural daylight are not desirable (see Conservation).

 In addition to the above requirements, DIAMM specifies a number of desirable requirements that we would include if undertaking the work ourselves, and expect to be included if done by the archive, but which can be omitted if it is deemed unusually difficult or too costly in terms of time required to include them.

-If clips or bones are used to hold the surface in place during photography, a second image should be made with any extraneous items in a different position.
+- If clips, pointers or bones are used to hold the surface in place during photography they must not obscure any text, prickings or marks in the original; a second image may need to be made with extraneous items in a different position.

 In the following examples, tiny sections of a leaf were captured at high resolution having focused the camera by eye.
 The result, at normal size, looks sharp and in focus:

 HOWEVER, if the scanning device is miscalibrated, or the scanning process is faulty, the information obtained is of little use: post-processing is required to make the picture look correct to the user, thus destroying much information and invalidating what is left.
-Unless an image is captured correctly in the first instance, there are no advantages to be gained from direct capture.
+Unless an image is captured correctly in the first instance, any advantages to be gained from direct capture are lost.

-Quite often, creators of digital images use quick fixes, made possible with image-processing software, to compensate for poor original images.
+Quite often, creators of digital images use quick fixes, made possible with image-processing software, to compensate for poor original images, such as applying an unsharp mask to compensate for poor focus.
 DIAMM maintains a policy that if ANY post-process activity is necessary in order to make the image correct, then the image has been incorrectly taken, and must be taken again with the problem corrected in order to create an archive-quality image.

 If a rectangular page appears trapezoid in shape in the image, the camera is not perpendicular to the shooting surface, and the setup needs to be adjusted: the picture must not be de-skewed after capture as this damages the content;